grimme-lab/qc2-teaching/doc/scf.rst

    4. Check what happens if calculate the nuclear repulsion energy for a single atom.
 Do you get the expected result?

-Classical contributions to the total energy are everything independent from the density or wavefunction, beside the nuclear repulsion energy correction terms like dispersion are often calculated along with the nuclear repulsion energy.
+Classical contributions to the total energy are totally independent from the density or wavefunction.
+Beside the nuclear repulsion energy, correction terms like dispersion are often calculated along with the nuclear repulsion energy.
 It is strongly recommended to perform such calculations before starting with the self-consistent field procedure,